 On a Wednesday in November, I booked a trip for the upcoming three-day holiday weekend to Xilitla (November 20 is a major holiday in Mexico).
 My Spanish teacher told me she was taking a road trip and we discussed us joining her.
 However, I realized her plans (which included one night of camping) would not work for us right now*.
 Then, she told me about Las Pozas (“The Pools”).

-She described Las Pozas as a surreal, crazy garden.
+She described Las Pozas as a crazy, surreal garden or jardin surrealista.
 She also mentioned there were waterfall pools where you can go swimming.
 Everything about this sounded perfect.
 Especially the waterfall pools.
 I should’ve checked the drive time (and weather) before committing.
 I did not.
 Thankfully!

 *Fun fact: I learned my husband enjoys camping very much.